porjesuraj/Learning-Data-Structure/notes/ADS.md

  1. we cannot resize array.
  2. it requires continuous memory .
  3. Compiler do not check array bounds
- 4. element isnertioon and deletion takes more time in a array
+ 4. element inertion and deletion takes more time in a array
- 5. using assignment operator, we cannot copy one array into another arra
+ 5. using assignment operator, we cannot copy one array into another array
  +  need memcpy() in c++ or loop to copy one array to another
  + to overcome, Array, we can use Linked list